 While we all know the risks sun rays can have on our skin, it's important to remember the adverse reaction our bodies can have to heat.
 Our bodies may not always react well to extreme heart due to sudden changes in temperature or a medical condition which can changes the body's normal response to heat.
 That is why we recommend these 6 tips to keep you active and healthy all summer long!

-Other methods of pro-activity include being aware of all of your health risks, including risk for conditions like heart disease, stroke, diabetes, osteoporosis and more.
+Other methods of pro-activity include being aware of all of your health risks, including risk for conditions like cardiovascular disease, stroke, diabetes, osteoporosis and more.
 Learn more about staying on top of your health here.